 - Zara Basic Denim Jacket

 But don’t resort to toggle-fastened walking boots just yet.
-By opting for a dark pair in wipe-clean leather, you’ll clinch the cost-per-wear ratio with little need for maintenance.
+By opting for a dark pair in wipe-clean leather, you can keep the style alive with little need for maintenance.

-With thicker scarves on hold until winter hits, look to less cumbersome examples as a way to fight off the chill while injecting some much-welcomed colour and texture into an autumnal outfit.
+With thicker scarves on hold until winter hits, look to less bulky examples as a way to fight off the chill while injecting some much-welcomed colour and texture into an autumnal outfit.

-Lighten up in every sense by side-stepping anything Lennie Kravitz might be seen in and instead seeking out styles that feature block stripe of subtle pattern details.
+Lighten up in every sense by side-stepping anything Lennie Kravitz might be seen in and instead seek out styles that can be draped either side of your neck until the time to bundle up arrives.

 - Uniqlo Cashmere Scarf